 Invoicing and Getting Paid – Getting Started in Film and Video Production

-If you’ve finished your first gig in film or video production, chances are the producer has asked you to send an invoice.
+If you’ve finished your first gig in video production, chances are the producer has asked you to send an invoice.
 It can seem complicated at first, but it’s actually really simple.
 Here’s what you’ll need to know to create a video production invoice, whether you’re working as a production assistant or anything else.

 Video production companies need invoices so they can keep track of production expenses.
 Since you’re not a salaried or hourly employee, you’re considered a contractor.
 Your payment probably won’t be a payroll payment with payroll taxes and other expenses taken out.
 Instead, it will be a lump sum, similar to how you pay a plumber, cleaning service, or other business.
 Your invoice is basically a receipt for their records, and a reminder that they need to pay you.

 Invoices are pretty easy with a program like QuickBooks, or you can make your own invoices for free using Google Drive whatever else you’re comfortable using.
 Remember, just because you’re invoicing doesn’t mean you don’t have to pay taxes on your income.
 Talk with your tax professional about your potential tax liability, especially when you’re just getting started!

 A good invoice should have all of the following information on it: